FRRouting/frr/COMMUNITY.md

 existing code includes code that may reside in private repositories (and is yet to be submitted) or code that has yet to be migrated from Quagga to FRR.

+That said, compatibility measures can (and should) be removed when either:

+* they become a significant burden, e.g. when data structures change and the compatibility measure would need a complex adaptation layer or becomes flat-out impossible
+* some measure of time (dependent on the specific case) has passed, so that the compatibility grace period is considered expired.

+In all cases, compatibility pieces should be marked with compiler/preprocessor annotations to print warnings at compile time, pointing to the appropriate update path.
+A `-Werror` build should fail if compatibility bits are used.